equinoxfitness/robopager/README.rst

     pip install -r requirements-dev.txt

-To run the testing suite, simply run the command:
+To run the testing suite, please modify the credentials in test\_data folder, then simply run the command:

 ::